 Ensure the SSO configuration entry is fully Activated.
-Close your current browser tab and attempt connection to your Variphy interface.
-It should now redirect you to the Azure login page where you can input your Microsoft user account details.
-If the user is associated to the Variphy application correctly it will relay you back to the Variphy application.
+Close your current browser tab and attempt a connection to your Variphy interface.
+It should now redirect you to the Entra ID (Azure) login page where you can input your Microsoft user account details.
+If the user is associated with the Variphy application correctly it will relay you back to the Variphy application.

-When activating your SAML Config within Variphy you will be given the option to include the local account you are using as a SSO bypass account.
+When activating your SAML Config within Variphy you will be given the option to include the local account you are using as an SSO bypass account.

 https://Variphy FQDN or IP:8443/insight/login.jsp